NextronSystems/openrelik-worker-thor-lite/README.md

 > **Warning:** OpenRelik is a fresh project and things are changing rapidly.
 Thus this worker is considered _experimental_.
 Use with care!

-> Note: Last tested with OpenRelik 2024.09.23 .
-Use `2024.09.23` as the version in your `config.env` file (OpenRelik core system and worker versions).
+> Note: Last tested with OpenRelik `2024.12.12`.
+Use `2024.12.12` in your `config.env` file for all versions in the block of the OpenRelik core system (and `2024.11.27` in the worker block).

 Add this to your `docker-compose.yml` file:
 ```yaml